Planning Public Notification Service

 What do I need to do?

-- All organizations and individuals will be removed from our current list on January 31st.
+- All organizations and individuals were removed from our previous list on January 31, 2019.
 Therefore, if you want to receive email notifications, you must subscribe through this link: https://durhamnc.gov/list.aspx?ListID=340.

 - The service is currently free and requires setting up an account on the DurhamNC.gov website.
 If you are already subscribed to at least one other notification service through the City’s website, you can easily add the Planning Public Notification Service to your subscriptions.